angular-buch/website-articles/blog/2025-10-signal-forms-part1/README.md

 ```

 As you may have noticed, we also added two buttons for adding and removing e-mail input fields.
-Let us implement the missing methods for array manipulation in our component.
-We access the form models `value` signal and using the `update()` method to add or remove items on the form model.
+In the corresponding methods, we access the `value` signal within the form model.
+The signal's `update()` method allows us to to add or remove items on `email` array
 We call `e.preventDefault()`, to not actually execute the default form submition event and prevent bubbling the event.

+please keep in mind that changes to signal values must be done immutably.
+Instead of directly manipulating the array, we always create a new array with the updated values.
+This is why we use the spread operator (`...`) to create a new array when adding an email and the `filter()` method to create a new array when removing an email.

 ```typescript
 // ...